 This means that you don’t lose any of the nutrients that are lost during cooking.
 This is why dehydrating foods is highly popular among raw-food and whole food dieters.

-To make kale chips with a dehydrator, wash and dry the kale just as you would with baking.
+For making bunches of kale chips with a dehydrator, wash and dry the kale just as you would with baking.
 Wetness will prolong the dehydration process.

 Toss the kale with either lemon or lime juice or vinegar.
 Another option is to make a nut paste (if you’re not doing fat-free).
 Add salt and any seasonings you’d like.